ethiopicist/ethiopicist.github.io/_ethiopicist/calendar.md

 ---
-title: Calendar
+title: Ḥassāba Zaman
-layout: default
 link1: View App
 link1url: https://cal.ethiopicist.com
 link2: Fork on GitHub
 link2url: https://github.com/ethiopicist/Calendar
 ---
-An Ethiopian calendar app (PWA) with conversions to Western and Islamic calendars.
+A progressive web app (PWA) that provides an Ethiopian/Eritrean calendar with conversions to Western and Islamic calendars and more.